 What Happens if You Get Something Stuck in Your Eye?

-The most important thing to remember if you have something in your eye is that you should never rub it.
-Rubbing your eye when there’s a foreign object in it puts you at risk of corneal abrasion.
+- Don’t rub your eye.
+Rubbing your eye when there’s a foreign body in it puts you at risk of corneal abrasion (scratch on the eye’s surface).

 Dangers of Getting Something Stuck in Your Eye